 At the next visit, the temporary bridge will be placed on the abutments.
 The temporary bridge will stay in place for four to eight weeks.

 The temporary bridge is made of softer material than the permanent bridge.
 The softer material helps cushion and protect the implant from the pressure of chewing.

 During the next visit, Dr. Harrell will test the fit of the metal framework that supports the porcelain bridge.
 If the framework doesn’t fit correctly, it will be adjusted and you will return for another try-in.
 It might take several visits before the fit is right.
 Dr. Harrell will see to it.

 Once the metal framework fits, the rest of the bridge will be completed, and it will be placed in your mouth and secured.

 Call (704) 206-1330 today for a free consultation: See how your smile will brighten your face – and your outlook.

 You’ll find that Dr. Harrell is supported by a highly experienced team at the Harrell Dental Implant Center that is equally dedicated to placing an aesthetically pleasing restoration.
 His unique staff includes two surgical assistants, two full-time hygienists and a patient education coordinator who will answer every question and put you fully at ease during the entire process.

-If you are ready for a happier and healthier lifestyle that blossoms from your new, beautiful smile, call us at 704-206-1330 to schedule a free, no-obligation smile consultation.
+If you are ready for a happier and healthier lifestyle that blossoms from your new, beautiful smile, call Harrell Dental Implant Center at 704-206-1330 or use the contact form below to schedule a free, no-obligation smile consultation.
 During your consultation, we will create a complimentary digital smile “preview” to show you what you can expect when your treatment is complete.
 And, of course, easy payments plans are available through Care Credit.